 Definition of Buchona

-In Sinaloa, buchones began to be said to peasants who were engaged in drug trafficking or those who wanted to appear to be narcos and powerful, who, being wealthy, dressed in an exaggerated and ostentatious manner.
+- In Sinaloa, peasants who were involved in drug trafficking or those who wanted to pretend to be drug traffickers and powerful began to be told buchones.

-In general, they also usually have an exaggerated body (very large bust, small waist and prominent buttocks) for which they often resort to the use of surgery, cosmetic treatments and girdles to further mark their silhouette.
+- Buchonas in Mexico also tend to have an exaggerated or exuberant body.
+For this reason, they often resort to the use of surgery, cosmetic treatments and girdles to further mark their silhouette.